2025 Roadtrip MA-KY-IL-IA-SD-WY-CO then SD-MA

-DRAFT in PROGRESS – There will be updates during the trip
+DRAFT in PROGRESS – There may be updates during the trip

 It is a long time since our last major road-trip and a ham-blog.
 This time we are using my wife’s sedan with no permanent antennas, glass roof and aluminum trunk lid.
 No mag-mounts will work!!
 The trip is planned from the last week in June to Mid July, 2025.